The role of individual compensation and acceptance decisions in crowdsourced delivery: Problem definition

 \paragraph{Assumptions} The above definition of the \probabbr assumes a static scenario with complete information, where the set of tasks $I$ and the set of available occasional drivers $J$ are known at the time of the assignment (e.g., by requiring the occasional drivers to sign up for a certain time slot in order to be offered tasks).
 While the availability of an occasional driver is certain, their acceptance behavior is probabilistic.
-However, we assume that historical information combined with characteristics of tasks and occasional drivers (e.g., their destinations or historical acceptance behavior) allow estimation of compensation-dependent acceptance probability functions $P_{ij}: \R_+ \mapsto [0,1]$ for each $i\in I$ and $j\in J$.
-More precisely, we assume that these acceptance probabilities are \emph{separable}, i.e., that the probability of driver $j\in J$ for task $i\in I$ does not depend on other tasks $i'\in I\setminus \{i\}$ or compensations offered to other drivers $j'\in J\setminus \{j\}$, nor on their acceptance decisions.
-We argue that this assumption is realistic in the considered static setting where occasional drivers receive individual offers and thus have little opportunity to exchange information.
-Notice that information exchange between occasional drivers after their acceptance or refusal, which may influence their behavior, can be incorporated into the acceptance probabilities before the next time slot considered in our static setting.
+Within our framework, we only assume that the underlying compensation-dependent acceptance probability functions $P_{ij}: \R_+ \mapsto [0,1]$ are \emph{separable} for each $i\in I$ and $j\in J$, i.e., that the probability of driver $j\in J$ for task $i\in I$ does not depend on other tasks $i'\in I\setminus \{i\}$ or compensations offered to other drivers $j'\in J\setminus \{j\}$, nor on their acceptance decisions.
+We argue that the latter assumption is realistic in the considered static setting where occasional drivers receive individual offers and thus have little opportunity to exchange information.
+Notice that information exchange between occasional drivers after their acceptance or refusal, which may influence their behavior, can be incorporated into the acceptance probabilities before each time slot in a dynamic setting while obeying the separability assumption.
 Finally, we also assume that $P_{ij}(0) = 0$ for all $i\in I, j \in J$, i.e., no occasional driver works for free and, consequently, is never offered a task without compensation.
+In practice, we assume that historical information on driver decisions combined with characteristics of tasks and occasional drivers (e.g., their destinations or historical acceptance behavior), and external factors allow to estimate the probability function.